Takakiriy/typrm/README.md

 ### For Windows host OS and CentOS 7 guest OS

-Install typrm
+Install typrm to the guest OS

     See above

-Install Visual Studio Code:
+Install Visual Studio Code to the host OS:

     - https://code.visualstudio.com/
     - Open the downloaded file (e.g. VSCodeUserSetup-x64-1.54.3.exe)